articleIcon-icon

 Judging the work of peers in your field, either individually or on a panel.

-• Sitting on a panel at a business competition
+• Sitting on a judging panel at a business or technical competition

-• Feedback emails confirming your input or final decisions
+• Feedback emails confirming your decisions were incorporated

 Memberships

-Membership in associations that require outstanding achievements of their members, as judged by international experts.
+Membership in associations requiring outstanding achievements, as judged by international experts.

 See also: How to Satisfy the Membership Criterion for the O-1 Visa